Table of Contents

 People who use it claim that the deliverability rates for emails are better than Aweber but, since I don’t have an account here, I can’t provide an opinion.

 It is equally as popular as Aweber, however.

-The Marketing Automation tool allows you to configure how subscribers are moved between your email lists as they take different actions (buying, not buying, etc).
+The Marketing Automation tool allows you to configure how subscribers are moved between your email lists as they take different actions (opening emails, clicking links, etc).

 There’s also support for integrating webinars into your email campaigns, something Aweber doesn’t provide.

 For that reason, this service is more popular with internet and affiliate marketers.

 If I were starting over, I’d choose GetResponse over Aweber today.

 This autoresponder is very popular with internet and affiliate marketers.